Letters of Recommendation

 What should I avoid in choosing recommenders?

 Do not ask a politician, public figure, judge, or alumnus based on their name and title alone.
 It is not necessary to have a letter from an attorney.
 Choosing a recommendation solely on that basis usually does not result in a helpful recommendation.
 The most important thing about a recommendation is the content, not the title or stature of the writer.
 We would also encourage you to avoid submitting recommendations from family members or friends.

 What should my letters of recommendation say?

 Your recommendations should describe your academic qualifications, intellectual ability, and strengths as a student.
 This includes intellectual curiosity, research and writing ability, analytical skills, motivation, work ethic, and capacity to think critically and challenge yourself.
 Personal characteristics such as maturity, professionalism, leadership potential, and ability to work with others are also relevant.

 What makes some letters of recommendation stand out?

 The most helpful letters will discuss the qualities described above and contain specific and substantive discussion of your abilities as a student.
-The Committee often finds a discussion of particular examples of your work, possibly a research project or substantial piece of writing, very helpful.
+The Admissions Committee often finds a discussion of particular examples of your work, possibly a research project or substantial piece of writing, very helpful.
 Qualitative comparisons to your peers and illustrative anecdotes can also be quite useful.

 May I ask my employer to write a recommendation?